arangodb/docs/3.6/http/repairs.md

 can be restarted safely.

-If there is any affected collection which `replicationFactor` is equal to the total number of DBServers, the repairs might abort.
-In this case, it is necessary to reduce the `replicationFactor` by one (or add a DBServer).
+If there is any affected collection which `replicationFactor` is equal to the total number of DB-Servers, the repairs might abort.
+In this case, it is necessary to reduce the `replicationFactor` by one (or add a DB-Server).
 The job will not do that automatically.

 Generally, the job will abort if any of its assumptions fail, at the start